sagikandleker/DHCP-Starvation-Lab/README.md

 The main DHCP configuration file is `/etc/dhcp/dhcpd.conf`, you must add all your network information to be sent to clients here.
 And, there are two types of statements defined in the DHCP configuration file, these are:

-parameters – specify how to perform a task, whether to carry out a task, or what network configuration options to send to the DHCP client. declarations – define the network topology, state the clients, offer addresses for the clients, or apply a group of parameters to a group of declarations.
+- parameters – specify how to perform a task, whether to carry out a task, or what network configuration options to send to the DHCP client.<br>
+- declarations – define the network topology, state the clients, offer addresses for the clients, or apply a group of parameters to a group of declarations.

 Now, open and modify the main configuration file, define your DHCP server options:<br>
 ```sh